This post may contain affiliate links.

 Simmered slowly with delicious flavor, this Sweet and Sour Cabbage is a great side or main dish that has minimal ingredients and is easy to put together.

 You are missing out if you have never tried Sweet and Sour Cabbage.
+It’s one of my every day recipes.
 This is so full of flavor with red cabbage, bacon, scallions, and more!

 It really is sweet and sour with a mixture of sugar and vinegar it really brings out the flavor of this dish.
-That flavor is one of our favorites, making it one of our favorite year-round side dish recipes.
+If it’s your first time, just know that it’s one of our favorites year-round side dish recipes.

-I have always been a huge cabbage fan, and we have been making this dish for years.
+I have always been a huge fan of cabbage leaves, and we have been making this dish for years.
 It is one of those dishes that, in our family, it is a staple at gatherings.

 I know that a lot of people may have never heard of this, but now you have, and you absolutely have to try it.
 The sweet and sour aspect is what pulls you in.